adapter-hub/website/posts/2023/11/introducing-adapters.md

 This blog post summarizes the most important aspects of _Adapters_, as described in detail [in our paper](https://arxiv.org/abs/2311.11077) (to be presented as system demo at EMNLP 2023).

 In summer of 2020, when we released the first version of _AdapterHub_, along with the `adapter-transformers` library, adapters and parameter-efficient fine-tuning[^peft] were still a niche research topic.
-Adapters were first introduced to Transformer models in 2019 (Houlsby et al., 2019) and _AdapterHub_ was the very first framewerk to provide comprehensive tools for working with adapters, dramatically lowering the barrier of training own adapters or leveraging pre-trained ones.
+Adapters were first introduced to Transformer models a few months earlier (Houlsby et al., 2019) and _AdapterHub_ was the very first framewerk to provide comprehensive tools for working with adapters, dramatically lowering the barrier of training own adapters or leveraging pre-trained ones.

 [^peft]: We use the terms _parameter-efficient fine-tuning (PEFT)_ and _adapter_ interchangeably throughout this post and in all of our documents.